 American Aberdeen cross cattle are extremely well suited to grass-fed beef production as they are easy fleshing and will finish on a high roughage ration, producing high value carcasses with a minimum of input costs.

 American Aberdeen cattle were developed at the Trangie Research Centre in New South Wales, Australia.
 Animal Scientists began with a herd of registered Champion Angus cattle, purchased in 1929, that were carefully selected for high quality and small size.
 The end result was a breed of small, black, polled cattle with pure Angus genetics.

-Mature American Aberdeen bulls will generally fall into a range of 40-48 inches measured at the shoulder and weigh from 900-1500 pounds.
-Mature cows should measure from 38-46 inches and weigh between 700-1100 pounds.
-Certain individuals will fall outside of these parameters.
-Judgment should be made on quality and conformation rather than size.
+Mature American Aberdeen bulls generally fall into a range of 45-48 inches measured at the hip and weigh from 1,300 to 1,600 pounds.
+Mature cows generally measure from 42-26 inches at the hip and weigh between 900 and 1,100 pounds.

 The American Aberdeen Association, headquartered in Parker, Colorado requires that all Fullblood American Aberdeens have DNA parentage verification to assure their genetic purity providing a breed integrity that is unmatched among other small breeds.
 The national registry has also established the tradition of an Annual National American Aberdeen Show, Sale and Convention at the National Western Stock Show in Denver, providing a prestigious showplace for the top bloodlines in the breed as well as an ideal setting to share thoughts, ideas and mingle with other American Aberdeen breeders as well as the nation’s top cattlemen of all breeds.